sf-wdi-24/modules/week-02-ajax-and-js-objects/day-02/drill/readme.md

-HTML Strings - solution
+## HTML Strings

 For the following challanges you are going to use the template from https://github.com/sf-wdi-24/frontend-template

-From the template repo copy the url to clone it (will be on the right hand side) In your terminal, go into your dev folder and type 'git clone' + paste the link Open this up in Sublime
+1. From the template repo copy the url to clone it
+2. In your terminal, go into your dev folder and type 'git clone' + paste the link
+3. Open this up in Sublime
-Paste the data object into the JS file.
+4. Paste the data object into the JS file.
-Type your solution into the document.ready method.
+5. Type your solution into the document.ready method.
-You should console.log your solutions
+6. You should console.log your solutions
-Run your file by opening your index.html page in Chrome Rejoice!
+7. Run your file by opening your index.html page in Chrome
+8. Rejoice!

 As a warmup, try to output the following values: